 There were numerous disputes about land and cultural traditions, anyway, the movement against colonial rule developed, culminating in the Mau uprisings during the 1950s, amid which the nation dove into a state of emergency through the greater part of the decade.

-Mau Mau Movement: Who Were The Mau Mau and What Was Their Goal?
+5).
+The Rise of Mau Mau Movement: Who Were They and What Was Their Goal?

 The Mau Mau uprising against British colonial rule, although militarily unsuccessful, was a major defining episode in the Kenyan struggle for an ‘independent’ country.
 Colonial control of Kenya had existed for quite a long time, sought after by both the Portuguese and Omani Arab before the British arrived, however the continuous push for decolonization that happened all through Africa amid the 20th century gave confidence to the movement to call for the independent republic of Kenya.